 The personal connection between musicians is such an important part of chamber music, a vast category of musical works performed by small ensembles with one player per part, which has been a cornerstone of Settlement’s core curriculum.
 In fact, chamber music instruction has been continually offered at Settlement since shortly after its founding in 1908.

-This year marks a new era for chamber music instruction, including several newly formed ensembles and a formal audition system developed jointly by faculty and staff, with faculty coaches assessing students and grouping them into evenly matched ensembles.
-This spring brought a successful round of placement auditions for students from all six community branches, with another taking place in September.
+Settlement has embarked on a new era for chamber music instruction, including several recently formed ensembles and a formal audition system developed jointly by faculty and staff, with faculty coaches assessing students and grouping them into evenly matched ensembles.

 Whatever their age, chamber ensemble members all apply the concepts taught during individual lessons—phrasing, dynamics, intonation, and other important fundamentals—in a group setting, with each musician adapting and responding to the rest of the ensemble.